nithishkumar-dev-10/acm-s3-tasks/README.md

 ---

-## 1️⃣ Feature Engineering Challenge
+## 01 · Feature Engineering Challenge

 **Dataset:** Santander Customer Transaction Prediction (Kaggle)

-A binary classification task with one hard constraint: **only Logistic Regression is allowed** — no model swapping, no external data.
-The goal was to push recall from a baseline of **0.83 to 0.88+** purely through feature engineering.
+A binary classification task constrained to a single model family — Logistic Regression, with no ensembling and no external data permitted.
+The objective was to raise recall from a baseline of **0.83 to 0.88+** through feature engineering alone.

-**Key ideas explored:**
+**Approach:**
-- Frequency encoding, row-wise statistics, and pairwise interaction features to extract signal from 200 anonymized, weakly-correlated columns
+- Constructed frequency-encoded, row-wise statistical, and pairwise interaction features to surface signal from 200 anonymized, weakly correlated columns
-- Diagnosing a **"fake recall" trap**, where naive `class_weight='balanced'` inflated recall by over-predicting the positive class
+- Diagnosed a **spurious-recall failure mode**, where naive `class_weight='balanced'` inflated recall by over-predicting the positive class rather than learning genuine signal
-- Replacing a blunt class-weight switch with a **tuned weight + decision-threshold dial**
+- Replaced the blunt class-weight switch with a **tuned weight ratio combined with a calibrated decision threshold**

-**Result:** Recall of **0.888** with a defensible precision/F1 trade-off, using feature engineering alone.
+**Result:** Final test recall of **0.888**, with a precision/F1 trade-off that was deliberately chosen and justified over the naive balanced-weight alternative.

 ---

-## 2️⃣ WorkPulse
+## 02 · WorkPulse

 **Dataset:** IBM HR Analytics Attrition Dataset (Kaggle)

-An ML-based employee attrition prediction system built to help HR teams flag at-risk employees before they resign.
+An employee attrition prediction system designed to help HR teams identify at-risk employees ahead of resignation.

-**Key ideas explored:**
+**Approach:**
-- Comparing **Logistic Regression, Random Forest, and XGBoost** head-to-head via cross-validated tuning
+- Benchmarked **Logistic Regression, Random Forest, and XGBoost** using cross-validated hyperparameter tuning
-- **10 domain-driven engineered features** (e.g. `WorkloadScore`, `LoyaltyIndex`, `StagnationRisk`) to capture burnout and turnover risk
+- Engineered **10 domain-informed features** (e.g. `WorkloadScore`, `LoyaltyIndex`, `StagnationRisk`) to capture burnout and turnover risk beyond the raw dataset
-- Handling class imbalance with **SMOTE** applied strictly on the training split
+- Addressed class imbalance using **SMOTE**, applied strictly to the training split to prevent leakage
-- Model explainability via **SHAP**, and error analysis via False Positive/Negative rates
+- Evaluated model explainability with **SHAP** and quantified error trade-offs via False Positive/Negative rate analysis

-**Result:** XGBoost selected as the winning model (**F1-macro 0.7165, ROC-AUC 0.7963**) for the best balance of missed-attrition risk vs. wasted retention effort.
+**Result:** XGBoost selected as the production model (**F1-macro 0.7165, ROC-AUC 0.7963**), offering the strongest balance between missed attrition risk and unnecessary retention effort.

 ---

-## 3️⃣ TransReliant Cascade
+## 03 · TransReliant Cascade

 **Dataset:** Indian Railway Ticket Confirmation Dataset (Kaggle)

-A two-stage cascade system designed to predict ticket confirmation status, and — for passengers flagged as **not confirmed** — estimate how severe their waitlist position is likely to be.
+A two-stage cascade system that predicts ticket confirmation status and, for passengers flagged as unconfirmed, estimates the severity of their waitlist position.

-**Planned architecture:**
+**System design:**
-- **Model 1 (Classification):** Predicts `Confirmation Status` from booking and journey features
+- **Stage 1 (Classification):** Predicts `Confirmation Status` from booking and journey features
-- **Model 2 (Regression):** Runs only on the subset flagged "Not Confirmed" by Model 1, predicting `Waitlist Position`
+- **Stage 2 (Regression):** Triggered only for the subset flagged "Not Confirmed" by Stage 1, predicting `Waitlist Position`
-- Genuine cascade design: Model 2 is trained on ground-truth labels but **routed** by Model 1's predictions at inference time — avoiding compounded errors and label leakage
+- Stage 2 is trained on ground-truth labels but **routed by Stage 1's predictions at inference time**, avoiding compounded errors and label leakage between stages
-- Full pipeline planned: EDA → cleaning → feature engineering (`seat_pressure`, `booking_urgency_bucket`) → dual `ColumnTransformer` preprocessing → per-stage model comparison and tuning → threshold optimization → system-level evaluation

-**Key features planned:** CLI demo, pipeline architecture diagram, experiment logging, and a full written report covering per-stage and system-wide evaluation.
+**Pipeline scope:** EDA → data cleaning → feature engineering (`seat_pressure`, `booking_urgency_bucket`) → independent preprocessing per stage → per-stage model comparison and tuning → threshold optimization → system-level evaluation, supported by a CLI demo, architecture diagram, and full experiment log.

 ---

-## 🗂️ Repository Structure
+## Repository Structure

 ```
 ACM-SIG-AI-TASKS/